 Unix man pages are even worse.
 Very few man pages teach someone how to use a program, they only list the possible options one can give grouped by type.
 There’s no mention of common use cases or gotchas.
 They feel most like a usage reference for the developer of the program than an actual manual.
 Man pages are like if someone asked you to describe yourself and you responded by listing everything you’d ever done.
 “Was born, ate pizza 853 times, have bachelor’s in biology, …” It’s useless.
 To learn about a person (or a piece of software) for the very first time you need the person/software to imagine what you care about (maybe they have to ask) and form an answer that meets your needs succinctly.

-If you disagree with me about man pages being awful, I dare you to adjust your hard drive with the dd command using only the man page for help.
+If you disagree with me about man pages being awful, I dare you to adjust your hard drive with the

 To avoid narcissism in your software, write it with a good understanding of anticipated usage by people who are not you.
 If the software you’re writing is worth using then it’s worth giving it a sane interface.
 It should have clear, human-written documentation about how it should be used based on your best guesses of how it will actually be used.